Quantum Origami: Transversal Gates for Quantum Computation and Measurement of Topological Order: Fault-tolerant transversal gates

 Above, we also observed that $\mathcal{R}_\beta$ can be implemented in a 4-layer system with an appropriate geometry of defects.
 We see that moving the defect configuration between different transversal operations in the 4-layer system allows us to implement $\mathcal{T} = (\mathcal{T} \mathcal{R}_\beta) \mathcal{R}_\beta$, as well as the whole MCG$(T^2)$.

-\nin\textbf{Fault-tolerant transversal gates}
+\section{Fault-tolerant transversal gates}

-\nin Due to the transversal nature of the SWAP operations, our scheme can be used as a fault-tolerant logic gate in a wide class of topological codes, both abelian and non-abelian \cite{kitaev2003,levin2005,koenig2010,Bonesteel:2012fl}.
-Specifically, considering sites that are separated vertically as a single cell, we see that the SWAP gates are finite-depth circuits.
-These local gates do not have any coupling to other cells, and hence the error propagation is bounded by a ``light cone'' \cite{Lieb_Robinson, Bravyi:2013dx, Beverland:2016bi} (see Methods).
+\nin Due to the transversal nature of the SWAP operations, our scheme can be used as a fault-tolerant logical gate in a wide class of topological codes, both abelian and non-abelian \cite{kitaev2003,levin2005,koenig2010,Bonesteel:2012fl}.
+Specifically, considering sites that are separated vertically as a single subsystem, we see that the SWAP gates are local gates acted within the same subsystem.
+These local gates do not have any coupling to other subsystems, and hence the error cannot be propagated to other susbsystems as well \cite{Eastin:2009cj, Beverland:2016bi} (see Sec.~\ref{sec:error_fault-tolerant}).

-The modular $\mathcal{S}$, $\mathcal{T}$ and their combination with $\mathcal{R}_{\alpha,\beta}$ implement particular types of transversal logical gates depending on particular topological states, with examples given in Table \ref{table:transversal_gate}.
+The modular $\mathcal{S}$, $\mathcal{T}$ and their combination with $\mathcal{R}_{\alpha,\beta}$ implement particular types of transversal logical gates depending on particular topological states, with examples given in Table \ref{table:transversal_gate} and more detailed illustration in Appendix \ref{append:fault-tolerant}.
 A notable result is the circumvention of the no-go theorem given in Ref.~\cite{Beverland:2016bi}, which claims that the power of transversal gates decreases as the universality of representations of the MCG of the topological state increases.
 The circumvention becomes possible in our scheme due to the non-trivial configurations of defects and boundary conditions, which violates the spatial homogeneity assumption of Ref.~\cite{Beverland:2016bi}.
 In particular, according to Ref.~\cite{Beverland:2016bi}, the Fibonacci code admits only trivial transversal gates in the homogenous case; as we have shown here, introducing defects allows us to perform at least two types of transversal gates on a single torus as shown in Table~\ref{table:transversal_gate}.
 A particularly important application is for the Ising phase, where the modular $\mathcal{T}$ transformation allows a single-qubit $\pi/8$ phase gate, which, in addition to the Clifford group that is generated by braiding of $\sigma$ particles and measurements, provides a universal gate set \cite{bravyi200universal,barkeshli2016mcg}.